Visas and student support

 Visas and immigration

-If you are coming to study on a course which is more than six months long you must make an application for Entry Clearance as a student and have been granted your Tier 4 student visa before you travel.
+If you are a national of non-UK/EU country, coming to study on a course which is more than six months long, you must check if you need a Tier 4 student visa.
+You must make an application and be granted entry clearance as a student before you travel.

-For more detailed guidance please refer to our immigration and visa advice pages.
+For more detailed guidance, please refer to the Student Advice Service immigration and visa advice pages.

-The Student Advice & International Student Support team at King’s hosts an annual free Welcome and Orientation Programme for new international students at the beginning of the autumn term.
-This year they are running 3 Orientation events.
-Students should select whichever ONE is most of interest, depending on your situation, please refer to the Orientation & Welcome pages for full information.
+The Student Advice Service team at King’s hosts an annual free Welcome and Orientation Programme for new international students at the beginning of the autumn term.
+Please refer to the orientation and welcome pages for full information.

 The Student Advisers can also help you with your immigration matters and any queries you may have about settling in to life in the UK.

 Please also visit our new to King’s pages aimed to help you settle in upon arrival in London.